4 Day Course Content

 - Explains controller obligations for providing information about data processing activities to data subjects and Supervisory Authorities.

-- Describes data subjects' rights, applications of rights and obligations controller and processor.
+- Describes data subjects' rights, application of those rights and obligations of both the controller and processor.

 Module 7: Security or Processing